MosesMendoza/puppet/docs/quickstart.md

 ## Ruby versions

-Puppet needs to work across a variety of ruby versions, including ruby 1.9.3 and up.
-Ruby 1.8.7 is no longer supported.
+Puppet needs to work across a variety of ruby versions, including ruby 2.0.0 and up.
+Ruby 1.9.3 and older are no longer supported, and support for the ruby 2.0 series is deprecated.

 Popular ways of making sure you have access to the various versions of ruby are to use either [rbenv](https://github.com/sstephenson/rbenv) or